18F/handbook/docs/02-about-us/culture.md

 +   Notice who isn’t speaking, and give them opportunities to contribute
 +   Celebrate the things your teammates do well
 +   Start noticing when you’ve made an assumption, and ask questions instead
 +   Practice active listening (see the previous section)
 +   Take time to learn more about how inequality affects people at work
 +   Speak up when you notice that someone is disrespected or left out

-We work to to model the change we want to see in the world, and that starts with how we make space for each other at work.
+We work to model the change we want to see in the world, and that starts with how we make space for each other at work.
 At CivicActions, diversity, equity, and inclusion isn’t just a core part of our culture, it’s also a practice area.
 We meet once a month to work on our [current initiatives](https://trello.com/b/rZU8LXW2/diversity-equity-inclusion-dei-initiatives).

 [Learn more about the Diversity, Equity, and Inclusion Practice Area](https://civicactions-handbook.readthedocs.io/en/latest/04-how-we-work/Diversity-Equity-Inclusion-Practice-Area/ops/)